 II.
 In the manifested world all men, by knowing the splendour of beauty, know also ugliness when beauty is absent: by knowing the excellence of goodness, they recognize also that which is not good.
-Therefore, contraries give rise to the idea of each other:-existence implies non-existence; that which is difficult implies that which is easy of achievement; that which is long implies that which is short in measurement; that which is high implies that which is low in elevation; that which is shrill implies that which is before implies that which is behind in priority.
+Therefore, contraries give rise to the idea of each other:-existence implies non-existence; that which is difficult implies that which is easy of achievement; that which is long implies that which is short in measurement; that which is high implies that which is low in elevation; that which is shrill implies that which is bass in musical tone; that which is before implies that which is behind in priority.